fran-atic/E-Commerce-Sales-Analysis-using-SQL/README.md

 - Removed duplicate entries
 - Checked for cancelled invoices (`InvoiceNo LIKE 'C%'`)
 - Checked for returns (`Quantity < 0`)
-- Checked for zero or negative prices
+- Removed zero or negative prices
 - Checked for blank or null values
+- Removed StockCodes which are not valid(5 integers + optional(alphabets))

 ---